Evolution of sexual reproduction: Population expansion cost of sex

 Among the most limiting disadvantages to the evolution of sexual reproduction by natural selection is that an asexual population can grow much more rapidly than a sexual one with each generation.

 For example, assume that the entire population of a theoretical species has 100 total organisms consisting of two sexes (i.e. males and females), with 50:50 male-to-female representation, and that only the females of this species can bear offspring.
 If all capable members of this population procreated once, a total of 50 offspring would be produced (the F_{1} generation).
 Contrast this outcome with an asexual species, in which each and every member of an equally sized 100-organism population is capable of bearing young.
 If all capable members of this asexual population procreated once, a total of 100 offspring would be produced – twice as many as produced by the sexual population in a single generation.

 This diagram illustrates the two-fold cost of sex.
-If each individual were to contribute to the same number of offspring (two), (a) the sexual population remains the same size each generation, where the (b) asexual population doubles in size each generation.
+If each individual contributes to the same number of offspring (two), (a) the sexual population remains the same size each generation, where the (b) asexual population doubles in size each generation.

 This idea is sometimes referred to as the two-fold cost of sexual reproduction.
 It was first described mathematically by John Maynard Smith.
 In his manuscript, Smith further speculated on the impact of an asexual mutant arising in a sexual population, which suppresses meiosis and allows eggs to develop into offspring genetically identical to the mother by mitotic division.
 The mutant-asexual lineage would double its representation in the population each generation, all else being equal.